vedidev/android-profile/README.md

 ## android-profile

 **android-profile** is an open code initiative as part of The SOOMLA Project.
-It is a Java API that unifies interaction with social and identity providers APIs, and optionally ties it together with the game's virtual economy.
+It is a Java API that unifies interaction with social and identity provider APIs, and optionally ties it together with the game's virtual economy.
-This enables to easily reward players with social actions they perform in-game, and leveraging user profiles.
+This enables to easily reward players with social actions they perform in-game, and to leverage user profiles.

 ![SOOMLA's Profile Module](http://know.soom.la/img/tutorial_img/soomla_diagrams/Profile.png)